-In its meeting held on July 26, 2011, the Supervisory Board discussed business developments in the first half of 2011 as well as the company's risk management.
+At its meeting on July 24, 2012, the Supervisory Board discussed not only business developments in the first half of 2012 but also the report of KPMG on the audit review of the abridged financial statements and the interim management report of the Group as of June 30, 2012.
+The company's risk management was a further topic of focus.
 For this purpose, the company risk manager presented his annual report to the Supervisory Board.
-He explained the individual risks that had been identified as well as the approach to handling them, and he presented the structure of the risk management process in comparison to the previous risk report.
+Apart from the individual risks that had been identified as well as the approach to handling them, he presented the current risk assessment criteria.
 No risks that threaten the continued existence of the company were identified.
+The Executive Board then gave a report on the current status of the "Fit for 2018" program, which was followed by a discussion.